coopersimon/spa/spa/README.md

 - Golden Sun: Corrupted intro, shows character name input, then black screen & no response.
 - Harry Potter 2: Tries to read unaligned ROM value.
 - Incredibles: Shows initial screen (wrong palette) then tries to write to invalid OAM address
-- LEGO Star Wars: Need bitmap support
+- LEGO Star Wars: Language selection screen appears before trying to access unaligned halfword.
 - Mario Kart Super Circuit: Tries to write unaligned halfword to ROM.
 - Mother 1+2: Loads up ok.
 Cart select has some graphical corruption but otherwise looks mostly ok.
     - Mother 1: Title, character naming, and intro works.
 Palette is wrong.
 Then when gameplay begins it tries to read an unaligned halfword